EricWang007/ericwang.github.io/content/posts/ML/CV基础.md

 ---

-## 1 Convolutional Neural Networks
+## 1 The Basics of Convolutional Neural Networks

 ### 1.1 Edge detection